 We evaluated whether there are conditions or events considered in the aggregate, that raise substantial doubt about our ability to continue as a going concern.
-We do not believe that the existing cash and cash equivalents as of December 31, 2023 are sufficient to fund the Company's operations through one year from the Form 10-Q filing date.
-However, we do believe that our existing cash and cash equivalents of \$10.4 million as of December 31, 2023, in combination with the expected proceeds from the Private Placements (subject to closing conditions being met and meeting the requirements for calling the associated warrants) are sufficient to support our operations, complete the execution of NORSE EIGHT, resubmit the ONS-5010 BLA and, if approved, support the commercial launch of ONS-5010.
-If our stockholders do not approve the Private Placements or the change in terms for our December 2022 Note at our upcoming annual meeting of stockholders, it would raise substantial doubt about our ability to continue as a going concern.
-Our consolidated financial statements do not include any adjustments that might be necessary if we are unable to continue as a going concern.
+We do not believe that the existing cash and cash equivalents as of March 31, 2024, combined with \$5.0 million proceeds from the Syntone private placement that closed in April 2024, are sufficient to fund the Company's operations through one year from the date of this Quarterly Report on Form 10-Q. As a result, there is substantial doubt about the Company's ability to continue as a going concern.
+However, management does believe that the existing cash and cash equivalents as of March 31, 2024, combined with \$5.0 million proceeds from the Syntone private placement that closed in April 2024, when combined with the expected proceeds from the full exercise of warrants to purchase shares of common stock (subject to meeting the requirements for calling the associated warrants), would be sufficient to support our operations through 2025.
+For further details on the warrants to purchase shares of common stock, refer to Note 9 of the unaudited consolidated interim financial statements included elsewhere in this Quarterly Report on Form 10-Q. Our consolidated financial statements do not include any adjustments that might be necessary if we are unable to continue as a going concern.